-WE GO OUT AND HELP THOSE THAT NEED IT THE MOST NO ONE COMES TO US, WE HAVE BEEN DOING OUR WORK STARTING IN 2014 AND ENJOY OUR MISSION...
+WE GO OUT AND HELP VETERANS IN NEED OF ASSISTANCE, NO ONE COMES TO US.
+WE HAVE BEEN DOING OUR VOLUNTEER DELIVERIES SINCE 2014 AND ENJOY OUR MISSION...
 WINTER IS HERE WE COULD USE WARM CLOTHING & FOOD

 EDWARD JAMES OLMOS SUPPORTS OUR PROGRAM

 ASSISTANCE FOR VETERANS IS LOOKING FOR PARTNERS TO HELP US WITH OUR MISSION - DELIVERIES FOR WINTER 2017 & 2018